hacaravan/bank-tech-test/README.md

 The `Transaction` object has information about the credit or debit for the transaction and the date it was created (which can be specified, but defaults to today).
 You can run `printStatement()` on an account object to see a list of transactions, sorted from most to least recent.

+#### Things to note
+- Since the task did not specify that people could not go overdrawn, there is no stop to the amount of money you can put in or take out.
+Your balance will however appear as a negative.

 ### Planning
 Before writing tests or code, I converted the specifications into User Stories.
 I then pulled out important nouns & actions from these user stories to work out what classes I would need.
 My planning can be found in [the docs folder](docs/planning.md).

 ### TDD
 Having planned how I thought the outcome would look, I began by writing tests, and passing them one at a time, then refactoring.
 I built up the suite from here.

 ## Specifications
 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)